TarunApp/ExperimentalScraper/overview/To-do.md

 # To-do Integration
 - []Implement Google Sheets API with the project
-	- Integrate Google Sheets to add more features to the application
+	- []Integrate Google Sheets to add more features to the application
+		- [X]Name Identification Function
+		- []Website content scraping function

+	- []Format the Google Sheets file to show an organized chart of collected data